jchapin/capitaltechnologyservices.github.io/_posts/2016-03-16-setup-of-rails-vm-on-aws-or-google.md

 1. Click "Launch Instances"
 1. Review the documentation on the "Launch Status" page.
 We will summarize how to connect to the machine in the next steps as well.
+1. Click "View Instances" and go to the listing of all of your EC2 instances.
+1. Click the instance that you just setup and look for the public IP address in the lower right hand side of the screen when the information on the instance loads.
+1. You're going to want to setup an SSH configuration file if you don't already have one on your system.
+If you're on an OS X or a Linux system, use a text editor to open ```~/.ssh/config```.
+It may not exist yet.
+In fact, the .ssh directory may not exist yet, and if that's the case you can run
+    ```mkdir ~/.ssh``` and the directory will be created for you.
+1. Copy the key file from Amazon into the ```~/.ssh``` directory.
+1. In the ```~/.ssh/config``` file add the following information:

+        # Description of the Machine
+        Host           shortname
+        Hostname       IP ADDRESS FROM AMAZON
+        Port           22
+        IdentitiesOnly yes
+        IdentityFile   ~/.ssh/yourkey.pem
+        User           ubuntu

+1. Test logging into the system by running ```ssh shortname``` that's a quick
+    way to log into the system.
+There will likely be a warning saying that the
+    authenticity of the host cannot be verified.
+It will present a fingerprint
+    and ask you if you would like to continue connecting.
+Type, "yes" and
+    continue connecting.
+    1. You shouldn't get a warning like this in the future when connecting from
+        the same machine to this new instance unless the "known hosts" file has
+        been wiped out.
+So be mindful of receiving warnings like this in the
+        future.